 3. Threat Down Silhouette CTZ Bundle

-Threat Down Silhouette CTZ targets are definitely not your average paper targets.
+Threat Down Silhouette CTZ targets are not your average paper targets.
 This style of reactive targets comes with small paint pouches on them.
-If you hit one of the key areas on the target, paint come oozing out, making it feel like a more realistic shot.
+If you hit one of the key areas on the target, paint comes oozing out, making it feel like a more realistic shot.
 It helps the shooter improve their accuracy while also giving instant feedback on shot placement.

 What are IPSC Targets?

 To answer the commonly asked question, “What are IPSC Targets?”
 It is important to first know what IPSC stands for.
 IPSC is the International Practical Shooting Confederation.
-This confederation recognizes handguns, rifles, shotguns and action air.
+This confederation recognizes handguns, rifles, shotguns, and action air.
 They are recognized at the World Shoot, as their flag passes during the closing ceremonies.
 During competitions, IPSC makes sure that they never have the same course of fire.
 This means competitors are getting a lot of diversity by shooting in these matches.
-It also keeps the competitor form becoming too familiarized and being able to play the system.
+It also keeps the competitor from becoming too familiarized and being able to play the system.
 However, a simple online search will show you variations of IPSC targets.
 This lets competitors practice on what could be one of the many styles of targets they could encounter.
 It is important however to know that IPSC uses a lot of variety.
 They use multiple targets, moving targets, reactive targets, penalty targets, and partially covered targets.
-So, if you were thinking about entering a shooting competition with IPSC, make sure you’re working to become a well-rounded shooter.
+So, if you are thinking about entering a shooting competition with IPSC, make sure you’re working to become a well-rounded shooter.

 Need work on your target transitions?
 Read our blog, This Drill is Designed to help work on your Target Transitions